Tunisia: President dismisses PM Mechichi, freezes parliament | DW | 25.07.2021

 What do protesters want?

-Earlier on Sunday, thousands of demonstrators across Tunisia defied COVID-19 restrictions to protest against the ruling party and the prime minister, Hicham Mechichi.
+Earlier on Sunday, thousands of demonstrators across Tunisia defied COVID-19 restrictions to protest against the ruling party and the prime minister.
 Crowds shouted, "Get out!" and called for the dissolution of parliament.

 Police arrested several protesters and fired tear gas as the crowd hurled stones, according to the AFP news agency.